Quick Maple Glazed Pecans

 Maple Glazed Pecans in a Measuring Cup

 I love this maple glazed pecans recipe.
 You can make a batch in a few minutes on the stovetop and use them in a variety of ways.
 They are always a crowd pleaser.
 Fall is the perfect time to start making them, and you can continue doing so all through the holiday season.
 I find myself snacking on them when I’m looking for something sweet.
 I also love adding them to my morning oatmeal or chia pudding as a flavor and protein boost.
+These Sweet and Spicy Roasted Nuts are another favorite nut combo I love.

 Ingredients